• Connect with us

 ASTER is a Japanese sensor which can be found on board the Terra satellite.
 ASTER was first launched into Earth orbit in 1999 and is one of NASA’s earth observation satellites.
 The instrument has been collecting data since February 2000.

-Lidar is a surveying method that has the ability to measure the distance to a target through electromagnetic radiation, which occurs by illuminating the target with laser light and measuring that reflected light with a sensor.
-Lidar systems are then set up through variations in the timing of the laser return, paired with the wavelengths, are then used to make digital 3-D representations of specific targets.
+LiDAR, which stands for light detection and ranging, is a surveying method that has the ability to measure the distance to a target through electromagnetic radiation, which occurs by illuminating the target with laser light and measuring that reflected light with a sensor.
+LiDAR systems are then set up through variations in the timing of the laser return, paired with the wavelengths, are then used to make digital 3-D representations of specific targets.

 Hyperspectral